gueyeb/go-playground/README.md

 go-playground
 =============

 Experimenting in Go lang.
-Labs
+This repository contains some programs written as I learn and experiment in Go lang.